About Neurodiversity

 Mainly affecting spatial awareness, motor skills and coordination.

-How you learn new skills, think, and remember information at work and home
+How you learn new skills, think, and remember information at work and at home

 How you function in social situations